Dan Walker (politician): Early life and career

 Walker was born in Washington, D.C., the son of Virginia May (Lynch) and Lewis Wesley Walker, who were both from Texas.
-He was raised near San Diego, California and was valedictorian when he graduated from high school there in 1940.
+He was raised in San Diego, California, and was valedictorian when he graduated from San Diego High School in 1940.
 He joined the U.S. Naval Reserve while still in high school, serving on a four pipe destroyer during the summers.
 His college plans at San Diego State College were interrupted when he was called to active duty in 1940 and served as an enlisted man on a minesweeper out of Point Loma, San Diego.
-In 1941 he took an exam to become an officer, ranking fifth out of over three thousand that were tested.
+In 1941, he took an exam to become an officer, ranking fifth out of over three thousand that were tested.
 He was attending the Naval Academy Preparatory School in Norfolk when Pearl Harbor was attacked.
 He graduated the United States Naval Academy in 1946 and would later be the second governor of Illinois to graduate from Annapolis.
 After that, he served as a naval officer near the end of World War II.

 Walker moved to Illinois to attend Northwestern in 1947.
 He was recalled to the Navy during the Korean War and was communications officer on USS Kidd (DD-661).
 A 1950 graduate of the Northwestern University School of Law, Walker served as a law clerk for Chief Justice of the United States Fred M. Vinson, and as an aide to Illinois Governor Adlai Stevenson II.
 Walker later became an executive for Montgomery Ward while supporting reform politics in Chicago.
 In 1970, Walker was campaign chairman for the successful U.S. Senate campaign of Adlai Stevenson III (son of Adlai II).
 The National Commission on the Causes and Prevention of Violence appointed Walker to head the Chicago Study Team that investigated the violent clashes between police and protesters at the 1968 Democratic National Convention.
 In December, the team issued its report, Rights in Conflict, better known as the Walker Report.
 The Report became highly controversial, and its author well-known.
-The report stated that while protesters had deliberately harassed and provoked police, the police had responded with indiscriminate violence against protesters and bystanders, which he described as a "police riot".
+The report stated that while protesters had deliberately harassed and provoked police, the police had responded with indiscriminate violence against protesters, journalists, and bystanders, which Walker described as a "police riot".
 The Report charged that many police had committed criminal acts, and condemned the failure to prosecute or even discipline those police.